dundee/gdu/README.md

 * `e` Directory is empty.

-## RAM usage
+## Memory usage

-Gdu can consume a lot of memory - around 500-1000 MB of RAM for 1 mil files.
-It's a trade off for being so fast.
+### Automatic balancing

+Gdu tries to balance performance and memory usage.

+When less memory is used by gdu than the total free memory of the host, then Garbage Collection is disabled during the analysis phase completely to gain maximum speed.

+Otherwise GC is enabled.
+The more memory is used and the less memory is free, the more often will the GC happen.

+### Manual memory usage control

-If you want lower memory usage and don't mind giving up some speed, you can use `--enable-gc` / `-g` flag.
+If you want manual control over Garbage Collection, you can use `--const-gc` / `-g` flag.
-It will run garbage collection during the analysis phase.
+It will run Garbage Collection during the analysis phase with constant level of aggressiveness.
 As a result, the analysis will be about 25% slower and will consume about 30% less memory.
-You should use this option if you are scanning more than circa 3 milion files.

-If you need some more fine tunning, you can use the `GOGC` environment variable to set how often the garbage collection will happen.
+To change the level, you can set the `GOGC` environment variable to specify how often the garbage collection will happen.
-Default value is `100`.
-Lower value means GC will run more often.
-Higher than 100 means less often.
+Lower value (than 100) means GC will run more often.
+Higher means less often.
 Negative number will stop GC.

-Example running gdu with GC enabled, but not so aggresive as default:
+Example running gdu with constant GC, but not so aggresive as default:

 ```
 GOGC=200 gdu -g /